Our People

 Aurora’s notable achievements include developing and implementing organisational renewal/cultural change strategies to enable organisations to perform at their best.
 At Centrelink, Aurora established strong collaborative working relationships across the Australian Public Service that strengthened the organisation’s ability to influence the way social security and other policy initiatives were implemented.

 Throughout her public service career Aurora supported, mentored and coached many people, assisting them with difficult workplace issues.
 She has a reputation of creating strong organisations with positive workplace cultures.
-Aurora now applies her considerable experience in this area to the coaching, facilitation and consulting work she undertakes.
+Aurora now applies her considerable experience in this area to the coaching and facilitation work she undertakes.

 In the 2006 Australia Day Honours list Aurora was awarded the Public Service Medal for outstanding public service in the development and implementation of a new national framework for vocational education and training in Australia.